Tips for Vegetarians: How to Optimize Your Diet

 Until they invent a time machine, however, I’ve decided to do the next best thing: put together a mini nutrition guide with tips for vegetarians on how to optimize your diet.
 Keep reading for the quick and simple version of what you need to know if you’re looking to make the switch to meatless!

-1. Protein is important, but you don’t need meat to get it.
+1. Protein is important, but you don’t need to get it from meat

 Tell anyone that you’re a vegetarian/vegan and their first question is always the same: “But what about protein?”

-Yes, protein is absolutely essential.
-Everything in our bodies, right down to our very cells, requires protein to function.
-Protein is also important because it moves slowly through the body and helps keep us fuller for longer, helping us to sidestep cravings and keep our intake under control.
+Yes, protein is essential.
+Everything in your body, right down to your cells, requires protein to function.
+Protein is also important because it helps you feel fuller for longer.
 Paying attention to protein is one of the most important tips for vegetarians.

 A quick way to determine how much protein you should be getting in a day is to take your weight (in kilograms) and multiply it by 0.8 to 1.0.
 If you’re 150 pounds, for example, that translates to 68 kg, which means you’d need somewhere between 54-68 grams of protein each day.

 For most of us, this is a pretty good estimate of about how many grams of protein are needed per day.
 If you’re an athlete, that number can increase to about 1.2-1.4 g/kg for endurance athletes and 1.2-1.7 g/kg for power athletes.
-If you have certain health conditions or are pregnant/breastfeeding, that number can change even more.
+If you have certain health conditions or are pregnant or breastfeeding, that number can change even more.

 - Lentils (18 grams/cup cooked)